Cooked turkey meat from the United States

 - publish import conditions in our Biosecurity Import Conditions System (BICON).

 Thank you for sharing your perspectives, ideas and research.

 Your feedback will help inform our final risk review of cooked turkey meat from the United States.

-Following the 90 day public consultation period which ended on 15 November 2016 the department reviewed the comments received and is seeking further information on specific diseases to completely assess the biosecurity risks.
+The 90 day public consultation period ended on 15 November 2016.
+We have reviewed your feedback and are seeking further information on specific diseases to complete the assessment of biosecurity risks.

-Comments were received, in particular, about the conclusion that the prevalence of infectious bursal disease virus (IBDV) in US turkeys is likely to be very low.
-The department is working with the US to obtain prevalence data for IBDV in US turkeys and the review will be progressed further once the information becomes available.
+We received many comments about the conclusion that the prevalence of infectious bursal disease virus (IBDV) in US turkeys is likely to be very low.
+We are working with the US to obtain prevalence data for IBDV in US turkeys and the review will be progressed once the information becomes available.

 Comments received also suggested the time and temperature requirements for cooking as defined in the scope may be impractical for the products intended for export.
 Therefore a review of the definition of cooking is in progress.